bigwiv/Biopython-cn/chr3.rst

 means G or C.

-Also note that just like a normal Python string, the ``Seq`` object is in some ways °∞read-only°±.
+Also note that just like a normal Python string, the ``Seq`` object is in some ways ‚Äúread-only‚Äù.
 If you need to edit your sequence, for example simulating a point mutation, look at the
-Section?\ `3.12 <#sec:mutable-seq>`__ below which talks about the ``MutableSeq`` object.
+Section \ `3.12 <#sec:mutable-seq>`__ below which talks about the
+``MutableSeq`` object.

-3.3??Slicing a sequence
+3.3  Slicing a sequence
 -----------------------

-A more complicated example, let°Øs get a slice of the sequence:
+A more complicated example, let‚Äôs get a slice of the sequence:

 .. code:: verbatim